 Nut free chocolate bliss balls, no desiccated coconut!

 - 4 weetbix

-- 1 tbsp chia seed, soaked in 1 tbsp water for 5 minutes
+- 1 tablespoon chia seed soaked in 1 tablespoon water for 5 minutes

 - 50 grams white chocolate